-Employee has failed to provide credible evidence that would bolster a score in this area, such as proof of degrees obtained pertinent to her work, licenses or other specialized education.
-There is no evidence that Employee presented a copy of her Master's Degree to the principal.
-In addition, there is no evidence to show that the principal did not take these into account.
-Also, the principal of Janney Elementary School was given the discretion to complete Employee's CLDF and determine how much points to award based on her observation and evaluation.
+The principal of Transition Academy was given the discretion to complete Employee's Although Employee provided some evidence (Master's degree in guidance and counseling, licenses, etc.) that would bolster a score in this area, such as proof of degrees obtained pertinent to her work, licenses or other specialized education, there is no evidence to show that the principal did not take these into account.
+Also, the principal of Transition Academy was given the discretion to complete Employee's CLDF and determine how many points to award based on his observation and evaluation.

 Agency argues that nothing within the DCMR, applicable case law, or D.C.
 Official Code prevents it from exercising its discretion to weigh the aforementioned factors as it sees fit.
-Agency cites to American Federation of Government Employees, AFL-CIO v.
+16 Agency cites to American Federation of Government Employees, AFL-CIO v.
 OPM, 821 F.2d 761 (D.C.
 Cir.
 1987), wherein the Office of Personnel Management was given "broad authority to issue regulations governing the release of employees under a RIF...including the authority to reconsider and alter its prior balance of factors to diminish the relative importance of seniority."
 I agree with this position and find that Agency had the discretion to weigh the factors enumerated in 5 DCMR 1503.2, in a consistent manner throughout the instant RIF.